visdesignlab/upset-alt-txt-gen/README.md

 2. Ensure you have python version >= 3.8.10 installed.
 3. Open a terminal in the repository directory and create and activate a python virtual environment running at least Python 3.8.10.
 For information on how to do this, navigate [here](https://docs.python.org/3/library/venv.html).
 4. Install the required dependencies using `pip install -r requirements.txt`.
-5. (Optional) Install the required development dependencies using `pip install -r requirements-dev.txt`.
+5. (Optional) Install the required development dependencies using `pip install -r requirements_dev.txt`.
 These are only required if you plan on running the tests or linting.
 6. Install the alttxt module in development mode with `pip install -e .`

-To run the alt-text-gen program, run `python3 [path/to/generator.py] --data [path/to/data] --grammar [path/to/grammar]`.
-See [Command Line Options](#command-line-options) for more information.

-To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/movie_data_card_sort.json --level 2 --verbosity medium` while in the `src/alttxt` directory.
+To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/movie_data_card_sort.json --level 2 --verbosity medium`
 Level and granularity can be changed to any of the options listed in [Command Line Options](#command-line-options).
+Here is an example command:
+    For unix/macOS: `python3 src/alttxt --data data/movie_data_dev_sort.json --level 2 --verbosity medium`
+    For Windows: `python src/alttxt --data data/movie_data_dev_sort.json --level 2 --verbosity medium`

 ## Local Testing